gakz/go-demo-hedera-ledger-rest/README.md

 >
 >      }

+The expected "selectedfile" is an uploaded image for the receipt or work summary.
+Eventually, this project will be expanded with functionality to upload this file to a distrubuted storage layer, like [IPFS](https://ipfs.io/).

 GET /verifiedServicer - return all messages for the verified servicer topic

 POST /verifiedServicer/ - save vehicle event to topic